-Kaho Yamamoto - Care, Care & Conservation in Costa Rica
+Kaho Yamamoto - Care, Tropical Dry Forest Conservation & Community in Costa Rica

 The reason I decided to go on a volunteer trip was that I wanted to do something different for my last summer of high school.
 I go to a high school in the United States, and I was ready to challenge myself before school started again and I was bombarded with homework and tests.
 I was not sure how I was going to do this, but after a few hours of searching on the internet, I came across the Projects Abroad website, and I immediately thought that this was what I was going to do.